gjedeer/check_permissions/README.markdown

 ---------------------

 Users have so many interesting theories about how UNIX permissions work it's hard to believe.
-What they can do with making permissions wrong is simply incredible.
+The number of ways they are making permissions wrong is somewhere near one bazillion.
 That's why I needed a simple tool to make fixing permissions easier.
 Welcome to check_permissions.py